Best Chromebooks 2024: Best overall, best battery life, and more

 Finally, Chromebooks have historically been designed with portability, ease of use, and affordability in mind rather than top performance.
 They typically forego the faster, high-end hardware that PCs or Macs can use for a more minimalist, lightweight approach to computing.

-Can I use integrated graphics for gaming?
+Can you use integrated graphics for gaming?

 No, you can’t game a Chromebook because they can’t run local EXEs aside from Android apps.
 That said, you can play modern games on a Chromebook that supports cloud gaming, like the Lenovo IdeaPad 5 Gaming.
-You have to have an Ultimate membership with Nvidia’s GeForce Now to the play the games, though.
+You have to have an Ultimate membership with Nvidia’s GeForce Now to play the games, though.
 The Ultimate tier costs $19.99 a month or $99.99 for six months.
 It’s a pretty seamless experience, and Nvidia also offers an unlimited free tier so you can stream games with restrictions on session times.

 What is the difference between a budget laptop and a tablet?